deBubz/StudyNotes/Uni/y1s1/IntroIS/Lec3.md

 ## Functional Area Information System __FAIS__

-Each of these Functional Area Informational System or __FAIS__ supports a particular operation of the organisation:
+Each of these Functional Area Informational System or __FAIS__ supports a particular operation of the organisation(to increase efficientcy and effectiveness):

 - __IS for Production/Operations Management__
+  - Responsible for the Product/ Operation Management(POM) where Input is transforms into useful output.
+Some of these activiteis includes:
     - Inventory management (Overstocking - incr cost, Understocking - reduce earnings)
     - QA/QC
+    - Product planning and operation
 - __IS for Accounting and finance__
   - Payrol
-  - Transactions
+  - Managing financial transactions:
+    - Expense Management - Earnings, Cost
   - control and auditing (Budget management, track spendings)
-  - Expense Management - Earnings, Cost
-- __IS for HR management__
+- __IS for Human Resource management__
   - Staff management (Recruitment, Special requests)

-### Production/Operations Management

-Responsible for processing data inpur to useful output informatioon, and aswell as the business` overal operations.
-These Operations includes:

-- __Logistics and materials management__: deals with both inbound(recieving) and outbound(shipping) logistics and can be automated with IS for POM.
-Relating to this is:
-  - Inventory Management
-  - Quality assurance, Quality controll
+  - Payroll and Employee's Recor
-  -
+  - Benefits administration.

 ---

 ## IS for Marketing

-Look at data, manage marketing
+Support marketing function, providing sales force automation to assist with salesmen with the sales process, a key component of an operational __Customer Relationship Management(CRM)__

 ---

-## Enterprice Resource Planning System __ERP__
+## Enterprice Resource Planning System __ERP__ **

-- Something Data warehouse- 1 database wtf??

-- SCm Suply Chain Management (Ensure supply chain efficientcy)
-- CRM Customer Relationship Management(Manage customer relationships)
+__Enterprice Resource Planning(ERP) System__ were designed to correct the lack of communicaion in Functional Area IS(FAIS), as FAIS were developed _independently of one another_

+ERP achieve this by intergrating FAIS with a common __Database__ and streamline dataflow across different FAIS.

+### Extended ERP Modules

+- __Supply Chaim Management(SCM)__ Manage information flow between different stages in a supply chain to maximize efficientcy and effectiveness.
+This can alsobe used to plan, schedule, controll and optimize supply chain in aquiring raw materials and reception of finished products.
+  - Can be used to manage relationship with suppliers by sharing information with suppliers regarding order, inventory levels, and delevery of products.
+- __Customer Relationship Management(CRM)__ handle business process that deal with customers in sale, marketing and services and optimizing relationship with customers.

 ---

-> Have a closer look at the lec slides.
->
-> Lec2

----
+## Benefits of ERP

+- Organizational flexibility and agility
+- __Decision support__ give managers an overal view of operations and provide essential informations for the ability to make better decisions
+- __Quality and Efficiency__ better flexibility in customer support

 ## ERP Failure

-- SAP
+- Changing existing business processes
+- Can be complex, expensive and time-consuming to implement

+### Causes

+- Failure to _involve affected employees_ in the implementation process
+- Rushing, trying too much, too fast
-- no training.
+- Insufficient training
-- no communication with the people that uses it.
-- failure in testing.
+- Failure to perform data conversion and testing of the new system

 ---

 ## Reports

-All IS produces reports, which falls into 3 cattegories:
+All Information System produces reports, which falls into 3 cattegories:

 - __Routine reports__
   - Produces at scheduled intervals(weekly, monthly).
   - Though this is very useful to managers.
 More information is often needed thats not presented in this.
-  - Financials
-  - Inventory
-  - HR
 - __Ad-hoc(OnDemand) Reports__ can be request including these type of information:
-  - __Drill down report__: more detailed information
+  - __Drill down report__: more __detailed__ information
-  - __Key Indication Report__: sumarizes performance of important activities.
+  - __Key Indication Report__: sumarizes performance of __important activities__.
-  - __Comparative reports__: Compare performance of different bussiness units, teams.
+  - __Comparative reports__: __Compare performance__ of different bussiness units, teams.
-- __Exeption reports__: includes any information that falls outside of the standard reports.
+- __Exeption reports__: includes any information that falls __outside__ of the standard reports.

----